-Shopify has a major presence in the e-commerce market.
-They power an enormous number of online stores and is considered an industry leader.
+Shopify has a major presence in the eCommerce market.
+It powers a significant number of online stores and is considered an industry leader.
 Shopify also offers its customers many different options for creating an entirely unique storefront, and its tools are integrated so well that you will find every tool you need to manage your online store (as well as in-store POS) right at your fingertips.
 Shopify has already helped businesses sell over 8 billion dollars worth of products.

-Shopify's Basic package costs $29/month and includes an unlimited amount of file storage, unlimited bandwidth, unlimited products, and a discount code engine.
-For those that aren't ready for an online store, Shopify offers a Lite starter package that gives users everything that the other plans offer except for ways to sell on your own online store, Pinterest, and Twitter.
-Users can choose from special templates and they are guaranteed use of a secure checkout system.
-If you need more than their Lite and Basic package, Shopify has two other plans to choose from that range in price from $79-$179 per month.
-The other differences between these plans is their credit card rates online and In Person.
+Shopify's Basic package costs $29/month and includes an unlimited amount of file storage, bandwidth, products, and a discount code engine.
+For those customers who aren't ready for an online store, Shopify offers a Lite starter package that gives users most of the same features as the upgraded packages, except for ways to sell on your own online store, Pinterest, and Twitter.
+Users can choose from special templates and are guaranteed use of a secure checkout system.
+If you need more than the Lite and Basic package, Shopify has two other plans to choose from that range in price from $79-$179 per month.
+The difference between these plans is the credit card rates online and in person.
 The online credit card rates for Shopify's Lite and Basic plan are 2.9% + $0.30 and 2.6% + $0.30 and 2.4% + $0.30 for the Pro and Unlimited plan, respectively.
-They even have plans available for enterprises which means they are basically able to service any kind of business out there.
+Shopify even has plans available for enterprises which means it is basically able to service any kind of business out there.

-Shopify's apps may streamline your online store operations, but many of them charge monthly prices on top of the price you pay to keep your Shopify store running.
-The apps are helpful and can save you a lot of time when it comes to crucial business operations like accounting, marketing, and shipping, but it’s important to make sure the monthly cost is worth the investment based on your unique store and products.
+Shopify's apps may streamline your online store operations, but many of them charge additional monthly prices on top of the price you pay to keep your Shopify store running.
+The apps are helpful and can save time for crucial business operations like accounting, marketing, and shipping.